swapnilogale/swapnil/content/projects/creations/implementationguides.md

 ### Impact

-- Planned, took ownership, and managed various types of technical content around our soltuionss.
+- Planned, took ownership, and managed various types of technical content around our soltuions.
 - Delivered a range of improvements to the existing documentation creation experience by facilitating and trialling out new tools.